Guide for Roots Season

 Almost everything Jesus did while on earth was done with and for this team.
 He was leading the team to a new identity, a new level of understanding its special assignment, and a new power to carry out the heal-bless-connect campaign.
 The rest of the material on Roots Season will spell out the details of how God established the team and what he put into its DNA, but let us not get lost in the details.
 We need to keep sight of the basic idea that the team exists and is central to God's strategy to bring life back into the world.

 That's probably how we would have drawn it up.
-Give each group a piece of the truth and eventually they will fit all the pieces together and get the big picture.
+Give each group a piece of the truth and eventually the groups will fit all the pieces together and get the big picture.

 The trouble is that groups don't actually want the one big unifying picture.
 They want the partial picture that will work in their own favor and allow them to dominate other groups, or at least protect them from the attacks of other groups.
 The more power a group holds, the more tightly it clings to its own partial picture.